-However, as I walked around more, it definitely became a bit more fun.
+Although as I walked around more, it definitely became a bit more fun.
 There are a bunch of doors and other places you can explore.
-One of the downsides its here is a lot of “duplicates”.
-Such as the same kind of style just enter a door see what’s in the room, walk out of room.
+One of the downsides there are a lot of “duplicates”.
+Such as the same kind of style of just enter a door see what’s in the room, walk out of room.
 Look for another door.

 I liked the areas that had a certain level of interactivity.
 I think they did a good job with some of the places where you could pull handles and trigger events to happen by your actions.
 But they were very limited.

 There are a lot of flashing lights and weird sensory things.
-They have warnings for the lights for people affected, however overall there are things that could be questionable to some people as a family activity.
+They have warnings for people affected.
+There are also things that could be questionable to some people as a family activity.
 There were definitely young kids running around, so just something to be aware of if you are with a family.

 Was it worth a visit?